 The Flinders Ranges is accessible by 2WD thanks to the Outback Highway from Quorn to Marree and the Flinders Ranges Way from Hawker to Blinman.
 Both roads are bitumen, running along the west and east sides of the Ikara-Flinders Ranges National Park.
 Parachilna Gorge Road links these two roads and although it is dirt, it is suitable for 2WD vehicles.

 So why the “but”?
-Because the N Flinders Road between Blinman and Arkaroola and the Gammon Ranges Road between Copley and Arkaroola are both dirt and gravel roads with changing conditions best suited to 4WD vehicles.
+Well, because the N Flinders Road between Blinman and Arkaroola and the Gammon Ranges Road between Copley and Arkaroola are both dirt roads with changing conditions best suited to 4WD vehicles.
 There are also tourist drives out to gorges and other sites along roads only suitable for 4WD vehicles.

 The answer to the question if you need a 4WD comes down to: